+'''

-- a.
-Entailment test - A: Shi Zhangsan kao le diyi he Lisi zhao-dao le gongzuo, shi Zhangsan exam PFV first and Lisi find-arrive PFV job #Yinci, shi Zhangsan kao le diyi. therefore shi Zhangsan exam PFV first
+A: Shi Zhangsan kao le diyi he Lisi zhao-dao le gongzuo, shi Zhangsan exam pfv first and Lisi find-arrive pfv job #Yinci, shi Zhangsan kao le diyi. therefore shi Zhangsan exam pfv first

+'''

 Int.: 'It was that Zhangsan ranked first in the class in an exam and Lisi found a job.
 Therefore, it was that Zhangsan ranked first in the class.'